 Low-speed vehicles are fully electric vehicles with a maximum speed between 32 and 40 km/h.
 They have limited access to the road network.

-Low-speed vehicles (LSV) are fully electric vehicles with a maximum speed between 32 and 40 km/h.
-They must be registered and, if they meet the new standards, they can travel on public roadways where the posted speed limit is no more than 50 km/h.
+Low-speed vehicles (LSV) must be registered and, if they comply with the Regulation respecting low-speed vehicles, they can travel on public roadways where the posted speed limit is no more than 50 km/h.

 Due to their limited speed and the insufficiency of safety standards that apply to LSVs compared to other vehicles, LSVs cannot always be used safely on the road network.
 They were first intended for use in closed environments and they are not designed to travel alongside the heavier and faster vehicles that use the road network.
 This is why their use in Canada is limited.